 Dog Bloat: Causes, Signs, and Symptoms

-Learn to recognize the signs of canine bloat—it can be deadly for far too many dogs.
+Learn to recognize the signs of bloating in dogs.
+Also known as gastric dilatation and volvulus, this condition turns deadly for far too many dogs.

-1. If you have a high-risk breed, discuss with your vet the merits of a prophylactic gastropexy at the time of neutering.
+1. If your dog is a breed at high risk for bloating, discuss with your vet the merits of a prophylactic gastropexy at the time of neutering.

-2. Familiarize yourself with the emergency veterinary services in your area, or anywhere you’ll be traveling with your dog.
+2. Familiarize yourself and your dog with the emergency veterinary services in your area, or anywhere you’ll be traveling with your dog.
+You never know when you'll need to rush your bloating dog to the animal hospital.

-3. Give several smaller meals daily to reduce your dog’s risk.
+3. Feed your dog several smaller meals daily rather than one or two bigger meals to reduce your dog’s risk of gastric dilatation.

 Imagine seeing your dog exhibit some strange symptoms, rushing him to the vet within minutes, only to have the vet proclaim his case to be hopeless and recommend euthanasia.
 For too many pet parents, that’s the story of bloat in dogs, an acute medical condition characterized by a rapid accumulation of gas in the stomach.